bj1024/CopyCleanerTranslate/README.md

 # CopyCleanerTranslate

 ## Introduction
-This is a translation repository of CopyCleaner for iOS application.
+This is a repository of 'CopyCleaner' translation for iOS application.
-Contains characters used within the app and AppStore wordings.
+This repo has localized string of app and AppStore.
-If there is a translation error, please pull request.
+If there is a wrong translation, please make pull request.

 # Contents